skip to main content

 Authors: Benjamin E. Hermalin and Michael S. Weisbach

 The authors identify the primary findings of the empirical literature on boards of directors.
 Typically, these studies have sought to answer one of the following questions: How are the characteristics of the board related to profitability?
-How do these characteristics affect boards'; observable actions?
+How do these characteristics affect boards' observable actions?
 What factors affect board makeup and evolution?
 Across these studies, a number of regularities have emerged—notably, the fact that board composition does not seem to predict corporate performance, while board size has a negative relationship to performance.
 The authors note, however, that because there has been little theory to accompany these studies, it is difficult to interpret the empirical results, particularly with respect to possible policy prescriptions.

 PDF full articlePDF20 pages / 221 kb